Do Brain Cells Regenerate? Yes, and You Can Help

 It increases BDNF and NGF to stimulate the growth of new neurons.

-You can get l-theanine from drinking tea, or by taking an l-theanine supplement.
+You can get l-theanine by drinking tea or taking an l-theanine supplement.

 Choline